alandefreitas/pareto/README.md

 front<double, 2, unsigned> pf;
 ```

-This is 2-dimensional front with including a few elements:
+This is a 2-dimensional front with a few elements:

 ![2-dimensional front](documentation/img/front2d_b.svg)

 Note that the dimension is defined at compile-time.
 The default constructor will choose an appropriate spatial index to represent the front.
-Also, each point in space is associated to an object.
+Also, each point in space is associated with an object.
 In your application, `unsigned` will probably be replaced by a pointer to an object that has the `double` attributes.

 If the dimensions are not supposed to be minimized, we can define one optimization direction for each dimension: